 Take the time to update the business website and review how people are connecting on social media.
 It may be appropriate to delete a social media account that isn’t reaching a wide audience or try a different way of reaching followers.
 One option is trying a contest where followers can share a hashtag related to the business for a simple giveaway.
 Businesses can also make a plan for updating accounts regularly with new content that people can engage with.

 2. Improve the relationship with clients

 Every business should work to establish repeat clients.
 Studies have shown regular clients spend twice as much as first-time clients, and they are more likely to buy upsells.
 Repeat clients are also nearly 6 times as likely to try new products.
 One way to improve the relationship with a client is offering a subscription.
 Grocery stores, pharmacies and beauty stores have found much success by offering a points-based system to frequent shoppers.

 For certain services, consider long-term billing.
 Offering a customer a slightly lower price per day, instead of a certain price per hour is an easy way to lock them into a longer commitment.
 Online buyers flock to free or discounted shipping.
 This incentive leads to repeat purchases, without lowering a customer’s opinion of a product.

 3. Encourage referrals

-No matter how much a business spends on advertising, the best way to get dedicated clients is still through word-of-mouth.
+No matter how much a business spends on advertising, the best way to get dedicated clients is still through referral marketing.
 In fact, research shows that 87 percent of people make buying decisions based on peer recommendations, compared to 27 percent from online advertising.

 With social media in mind, consider how buying a product can become an experience.
 For example, people formed long lines for foods such as rainbow bagels and glitter ice cream because they also wanted to share a photo of what they consumed on social media.
 Businesses can also offer customers points for referrals.
 These points can be transferred into gifts or discounts.